 Accounts receivable are customer obligations due under normal trade terms.
-The Company records accounts receivable at their net realizable value, which requires management to estimate the collectability of the Company's receivables.
-Judgment is required in assessing the realization of these receivables, including the credit worthiness of each counterparty and the related aging of past due balances.
+The Company's receivables, Judgment is required in assessing the realization of these receivables, including the credit worthiness of each counterparty and the related aging of past due balances.
 Management provides for an allowance for doubtful accounts equal to the estimated uncollectable amounts, in addition to a general provision based on historical experience.
 Management provides for the customer accommodations based upon a general provision of a percentage of sales in addition to known deductions.
-As of March 31, 2023, and December 31, 2023, the allowance for doubtful accounts and returns and deductions totaled \$190,579 and \$117,360, respectively.
-Total bad debt expense for the three months ended March 31, 2023 and 2022, was \$73,219 and \$55,309, respectively.
+As of June 30, 2023, and December 31, 2022, the allowance for doubtful accounts and returns and deductions totaled \$197,566 and \$117,360, respectively.